Wanggcong/SparseNeRF/README.md

 </div>

 >:fire: **Update**:
+- [20230822] Add a tutorial on how to integrate SparseNeRF into **your own dataset**, please click the [link](https://github.com/Wanggcong/SparseNeRF/blob/main/tutorial.md).
 - [20230820] Add **FreeNeRF w/ SparseNeRF**, which achieves better results.
 It shows that our SparseNeRF might be integrated into other methods, please find it at the [link](https://github.com/Wanggcong/FreeNeRF_plus_SparseNeRF).
 - [20230814] Code released.
 Please let us know if any bug exists.
 - [20230806] We are working very hard on releasing the code.
 Expected to release the code in a few days.